 The narrow, bottom end of the funnel is where viewers convert into patients.

 This doesn’t mean that your job is done, though.
 We recommend you continue to create videos about other services, tips and tricks, and general things that showcase the heart and culture of your practice.

 Continually producing content helps people keep in touch with your dentistry, and it helps others discover you.

 7. Setting Yourself Apart from the Competition

 When it comes to dental offices, there are a lot of them that people can choose from.
 What makes yours unique?

-We hope you picked option 2.
 As a professional marketing service, we know the ins and outs of building a website like you understand the complexities of oral health.
-While we can’t perform a root canal, you probably don’t know how to build metadata into a website to increase SEO.
+Just like we can’t perform a root canal, you probably don’t know how to build metadata into a website to increase SEO.
 Rather than try to do each other’s job, we can work together to create the best possible service for people.